Banff National Park: Glaciers and icefields

 The Columbia Icefield, at the northern end of Banff, straddles the Banff and Jasper National Park border and extends into British Columbia.
 Snow Dome, in the Columbia Icefield is a hydrological apex of North America, with water flowing via outlet glaciers to the Atlantic, Pacific and Arctic Oceans.
 Saskatchewan Glacier, which is approximately 13 km in length and 30 km2 in area, is the major outlet of the Columbia Icefield that flows into Banff National Park.
-Between the years 1893 and 1953, Saskatchewan Glacier had retreated a distance of 1364 m, with the rate of retreat between the years 1948 and 1953 averaging 55 m per year.
+Between the years 1893 and 1953, Saskatchewan Glacier had retreated a distance of 1364 m, with the rate of retreat between 1948 and 1953 averaging 55 m per year.
 Overall, the glaciers of the Canadian Rockies lost 25 percent of their mass during the 20th century.